Why Remodeling Quotes Vary: A Homeowner’s Guide to Fair Pricing

 How to Choose the Right Contractor

-• Verify that the contractor is licensed and insured for your state and project type
+• Check that the contractor is licensed and insured in your state

-• Read recent customer reviews on platforms like Google, Yelp, or the Better Business Bureau
+• Read recent online reviews on platforms like Google and the Better Business Bureau

-• Ask for a detailed written estimate that includes material brands, quantities, and labor hours
+• Ask for a detailed, itemized estimate that lists materials, labor, and timeline

-• Compare at least three quotes to get a realistic sense of market pricing
+• Compare at least three quotes to understand the market range

 Long-Term Benefits of Professional Work